cpe-unr/group-project-let-s-code/README.md

 # CS 202 Semester Project Template

+NOTES
+*create LOTS of functions

+UML: name, attributes, function names w/ return type

 Assignments:
+All
+- driver (add sudo code and put in you own calls with MANY comments)
+- makefile, update when you create your classes

 Paige
+- WAV files (read in)
+- audio processors
+- UML diagram

 Annie
+- CSV file (generation)
+- if the user choses to change the metadata

 Tanner
+- user interactions
+- documentation w/ doxygen (paige will give UML diagram)
 --------------------------------------------------------------------------------------------------------------
 Ideas:
 - class for the wav files (reading in and such)